Model monitoring tutorial#

 sleep(choice([0.01, 0.04]))

-At this stage you can see the model endpoints and minimal meta data (for example, last prediction and average latency) in the Models | Model Endpoints page.
+After invoking the model, you can see the model endpoints and minimal meta data (for example, last prediction) in the Models | Model Endpoints page.

 ../_images/model_endpoint_1.png